Information For Authors

 All material to be considered for publication should be submitted in electronic form via our online journal system.

 The online journal system should send an automated acknowledgement of the receipt of papers.
-Please contact Paul Davidson, managing editor, if you do not receive this notification.
+Please contact Rasheda Weaver, managing editor, if you do not receive this notification.
 The journal aims to obtain reviews within eight weeks.
 Estimated time from initial submission to publication is five to six months.
 However, the publication time may take longer due to the impacts of COVID-19.

 Authors cannot make revisions after the editor has approved and accepted the manuscript in its final form.